2025-2026A Year in Review

 A softball team was sponsored.

-Eyeglasses were collected for recycling and eyeglasses were provided to individuals in need.
+Eyeglasses were collected for recycling, and eyeglasses were provided to individuals in need.

 The York Region Children’s Foundation received a scholarship donation for their Stay In School program.